| || |

 - #DBlog Week Day 2- One Great Thing

 - #D-Blog Week- Day 1 - Find a Friend

 * As you may know, my computer is on the fritz, and I am left only with my cell phone which used to be fine except well the keyboard is all screwy.
 It takes 10 minutes to just type out 5 sentences most days, and its a royal PIA.
 But I had to participate!!
+Soooo the awesomtastic Karen said it would be welcomed if I completed each #D-Blog week post using just pictures.
 Thanks Karen and Droid apps!
 So here we go

 - Beautifully Aware - A Guest Post by Cari

 As usual I have to keep my intro short and sweet as my laptop keeps freezing, and my cell keyboard is messed up.
 I met Cari almost 2 years ago on my second home aka DOC flooded twitter.
 She is as sweet as can be and a dedicated Dmama!
 She is also very talented.
-But I knew it was missing something.I BOLD.that's so me right?
-Well she delivered!
+Last night was our JDRF Gala I already knew a few weeks back that I wanted to be decked out in Blue to rep Diabetes to the fullest & it was Blue Friday!
+But I knew it was missing something.I

 People have been amazing.
 Asking me how I am feeling, what is actually wrong, and what is going on.
 Let me say thank you.
 Thank YOU.
 I can feel it.
 Everyday.
 Lurking inside of me.
 It hurts.
 It burns.
 It aches.
 No matter what I do or don’t do its there.
 Somedays so bad I cant go to work, and I can't talk without gagging.
-Its not fun.
-Eager.
+I have been diagnosed with Leaky Gut Syndrome.

 - Wordless Wednesday.Unicorns, Rainbows & Cupcakes.